-- a) Define and recognize the definitions of the following terms: price, book value, amortization of premium, accumulation of discount, redemption value, par value/face value, yield rate, coupon, coupon rate, term of bond, callable/non-callable. - b) Given sufficient partial information about the items listed below, calculate any of the remaining items - Price, book value, amortization of premium, accumulation of discount.
-(Note that valuation of bonds between coupon payment dates will not be covered). - Redemption value, face value. - Yield rate. - Coupon, coupon rate. - Term of bond, point in time that a bond has a given book value, amortization of premium, or accumulation of discount.
+- a) Define and recognize the definitions of the following terms: price, book value, amortization of premium, accumulation of discount, redemption value, par value/face value, yield rate, coupon, coupon rate, term of bond, callable/non-callable, call price, call premium. - b) Given sufficient partial information about the items listed below, calculate any of the remaining items - Price, book value, amortization of premium, accumulation of discount.
+(Note that valuation of bonds between coupon payment dates will not be covered). - Redemption value, face value. - Yield rate. - Coupon, coupon rate. - Term of bond, point in time that a bond has a given book value, amortization of premium, or accumulation of discount. - c) Calculate the price of a callable bond to achieve a specified minimum yield

-5. Topic: General Cash Flows and Portfolios (15-20%)
+5. Topic: General Cash Flows, Portfolios, and Asset Liability Management (20-30%)

-The Candidate will understand key concepts concerning yield curves, rates of return, and measures of duration and convexity, and how to perform related calculations.
+The Candidate will understand key concepts concerning yield curves, rates of return, measures of duration and convexity, cash flow matching and immunization, and how to perform related calculations.